Mahiro Takano is real life “Karate Kid”

-"I was so excited," her mother said.
-She let out a squeal not quite as fierce as the long throaty screams her daughter makes during her karate routines.
+"I was so excited," her mother said, letting out a squeal not quite as fierce as the long throaty screams her daughter makes during her karate routines.

 Mahiro's name means "ten thousand kindness, as well as ten thousand talents."
 She has a quick sweet smile when she isn't screaming.

 Her kicks, turns and punches in the air are part of "kata" forms that are like choreography in the Japanese defensive martial art of karate.
-Kata competition is separate from combat matches.
-Those also are part of the sport.
+Kata competition is separate from combat matches, which are also part of the sport.

 When doing kata, you slip into a focused character, Mahiro says.
 You imagine "a far more powerful enemy."

-She lost a contest just once.
-It was when she was in kindergarten.
+She lost a contest just once, when she was in kindergarten.
 She wept, she recalls, so painful was it to lose.
 The trick is to practice as though you are in competition.
 And compete as though you are in practice, she said.

 She practices with a ferocious frenzy.
 She works out every day after school with her older brother.
 She was 4 when she started karate, inspired by her brother, then 5, who began lessons with their father.
 He is a truck driver.

-The moves must be powerful, precise and sharp.
-Getting better never ends.
-You can keep working at one detail after another, she added.
+The moves must be powerful, precise and sharp, and getting better never ends, you can keep working at one detail after another, she added.
 She sounded almost like a guru.

-When asked about the appeal of karate, her reply is rather simple.
-It helps her make friends.
+When asked about the appeal of karate, her reply is rather simple - being able to make friends.